paladuguganeshnaidu/Torii-project/ADMIN_SETUP.md

 ### "Invalid admin password"
 - Make sure you set `ADMIN_PASSWORD` in Render Environment
-- Verify the hash is copied completely (no spaces/line breaks)
+- If you used a hash, verify it's complete (no spaces/line breaks)
+- If unsure, set `ADMIN_PASSWORD` to `admin123` (plaintext) temporarily and redeploy
 - Default password is: `admin123`

 ### "Please login as admin first"